MaxwellSalmon/Omicron35/README.md

 ```
 texcheck.py <interior/exterior/hangar>
 ```
 This will show the different times for a scene with unique textures, missing textures and general texture irregularities.
 The argument for the scene has some shortcuts, like `i`, `e` and `h`.

+### Editing texture file paths'
+When I push changes, the file paths for model textures are most likely not relative, causing issues for other users.
+If this occurs, refer to the script ```fixmodels``` in the scripts folder.
+Here, you can change file paths in all models at once.
+In the command prompt, type ```fixmodels.py``` for more information.

 ### The developer console
 Press 'f1' to open the developer console.
 While in here, type '?' and enter to see a list of commands.
 To see the usage of a command, type '? command'.